Scotland in the Middle Ages: Wars of Independence: Margaret to David II

 The death of King Alexander III in 1286, and then of his granddaughter and heir Margaret, Maid of Norway in 1290, left 14 rivals for succession.
 To prevent civil war the Scottish magnates asked Edward I of England to arbitrate, for which he extracted legal recognition that the realm of Scotland was held as a feudal dependency to the throne of England before choosing John Balliol, the man with the strongest claim, who became king in 1292.
 Robert Bruce, 5th Lord of Annandale, the next strongest claimant, accepted this outcome with reluctance.
 Over the next few years Edward I used the concessions he had gained to systematically undermine both the authority of King John and the independence of Scotland.
-In 1295 John, on the urgings of his chief councillors, entered into an alliance with France, known as the Auld Alliance.
+In 1295 John, on the urging of his chief councillors, entered into an alliance with France, known as the Auld Alliance.
 In 1296 Edward invaded Scotland, deposing King John.
 The following year William Wallace and Andrew de Moray raised forces to resist the occupation and under their joint leadership an English army was defeated at the Battle of Stirling Bridge.
 For a short time Wallace ruled Scotland in the name of John Balliol as guardian of the realm.
 Edward came north in person and defeated Wallace at the Battle of Falkirk.
 The English barons refuted the French-inspired papal claim to Scottish overlordship in the Barons' Letter, 1301, claiming it rather as long possessed by English kings.
 Wallace escaped but probably resigned as Guardian of Scotland.
 In 1305 he fell into the hands of the English, who executed him for treason despite the fact that he believed he owed no allegiance to England.